On torsion anomalous intersections

-and $S_{\dim V+1}(V) \subseteq V\setminus V^{ta}.$ By Theorems \ref{wtrans} and \ref{mainuno}, $V^{ta}$ is an open dense set in $V$.
-That the closure of $S_{\dim V+1}(V)$ is $V \setminus V^{ta}$ is proven exactly as in \cite{BMZ1}, page 25, for tori.
-Recall that for them points are not torsion anomalous varieties. \end{proof} As an immediate corollary we obtain: \begin{cor} Let $C$ be a weak-transverse curve in $E^3$ where $E$ is an elliptic curve with CM defined over a number field $k$.
+Clearly the bounds for the {normalized height and the degree of the} components of $V \setminus V^{ta}$ are the same as in Theorem \ref{codimensionerelativauno}.
+As an immediate corollary we obtain: \begin{cor} Let $C$ be a weak-transverse curve in $E^3$ where $E$ is an elliptic curve with CM defined over a number field $k$.
 Then is a finite set of cardinality and N\'eron-Tate height effectively bounded.
 In particular every non-torsion point $Y_0\in S_2(C)$ satisfies